vil/H4X-Tools/readme.md

 >IpScanner || Scans an website for IP addresses.

->UsernameSearch (Needs a serious rewrite) || Tries to find a given username from websites like Steam and TikTok.
+>UsernameSearch (Needs a rewrite) || Tries to find a given username from websites like Steam and TikTok.

->RealnameSearch (Needs a serious rewrite) || Tries to find a given name from websites like Facebook and Linkedin.
+>RealnameSearch (Needs a rewrite) || Tries to find a given name from websites like Facebook and Linkedin.

 >WebhookSpammer || Spams messages to a discord webhook.